run-ai/docs/docs/admin/integration/clearml.md

 ### Prerequisites

-* Make sure you are connected to Run:AI via the Run:AI Command-line interface.
+* A working Run:AI cluster.
-* Install ClearML via [ClearML helm charts]](https://github.com/allegroai/clearml-helm-charts){target=_blank}.
+* Install ClearML via [ClearML helm charts](https://github.com/allegroai/clearml-helm-charts){target=_blank}.
 Once ClearML is installed, verify that the installation is working by running:

 ```
 kubectl get pod -n clearml
 ```

-and verify that all pods are up.
+See that all pods are up.

 ### Preparations

-Run:AI uses Projects.
-A Project is assigned to users and contains information such as quota, affinity and more.
+* Run:AI uses _Projects_.
+A Project is assigned to users and contains information such as quota, affinity, and more.
 A Run:AI Project is implemented as a Kubernetes namespace.
-ClearML runs _experiments_.
-Experiments runs in queues which are associated with Kubernetes namespaces.
+* ClearML runs _Experiments_.
+Experiments run in _Queues_.
+Queues are associated with Kubernetes namespaces.

 To prepare a Run:AI Project and a ClearML Queue do the following:

-* In ClearML create a queue named `runai-clearml`.
+* In ClearML, create a queue named `runai-clearml`.
-* In Run:AI create a project named `clearml`.
+* In Run:AI, create a project named `clearml`.
 This will create a namespace called `runai-clearml`
 * Associate the queue and the project by running:

 ``` bash